algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport1.md

 ## A. Documentation

-The team started started to develop the project's documentation.
+The team started to develop the project's documentation.
 The documentation is being developed in Markdown format and is being stored in the `documents` folder.

 The **Technical Leader** had established all the conventions used, the architecture of all the documentation and the organization of the files.

 The **Quality Assurance** had set up a whiteboard and Github Issues templates.
 He has also reviewed three management documents, giving some issues, and fixing them.
-The whiteboard is used to collaborate with the whole team, stock information, and make teamwork with schema and other graphic and Post-it notes.
+The [whiteboard](https://www.canva.com/design/DAGbahnxBDg/V_nKqqe4qy7hZuCz-ju3PA/edit?utm_content=DAGbahnxBDg&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) is used to collaborate with the whole team, stock information, and make teamwork with schema and other graphic and Post-it notes.

 The **Project Manager** had created the Settlement, aproved by whole the team, and the Project Charter.